XAIGATE/woocommerce-wordpress/crypto-payment-gateway-xaigate/readme.txt

 1. First you must install woocommerce plugin and activate it.
 2. Click on the PLUGIN option (you will find It In the sidebar).
 3. Then select on ADD NEW option (you will find it on the top of the page)
 4. After selecting that option new page will pop up and it shows you different plugins.
-You must click on the search option and type XaiGate Crypto Payment Gateway.
+You must click on the search option and type Crypto Payment Gateway - XAIGATE.
 5. After finding the plugin click on the INSTALL NOW and Install it.
 6. After the completion of the plugin, click on ACTIVATE.
 When you activate our plugin you will see XAIGATE appear in the sidebar.
 7. Congratulations!
 You have successfully installed our plugin on your website.